 The setting of a rebuilding target for biomass within a specific time frame is expected to have administrative effects.
-The act of setting a target, whether it be 6, 8, 9 or 10 years, is a one-time event, and thus Alternatives 2, 3, 5 and Preferred Alternative 4 have equivalent though minor direct administrative impacts.
-Alternative 1 (No Action) is not compliant with the Magnuson Stevens Fishery Conservation and Management Act requirement to rebuild the stock.
+The act of setting a target, whether it be 6, 8, 9, or 10 years, is a one-time event, and thus Alternatives 2, 3, 5, and Preferred Alternative 4 have equivalent, though minor, direct administrative effects.
+Alternative 1 (No Action) is not compliant with the Magnuson Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) requirement to rebuild the stock.
 Therefore, it will trigger additional administrative actions by the Gulf of Mexico Fishery Management Council (Council) and NMFS to bring gray triggerfish management into compliance.
 Thus, Alternative 1 has a greater negative effect on the administrative environment than Alternatives 2, 3, 5, and Preferred Alternative 4, albeit minor.